ahmedsalah64/Restoring-the-lifeblood-of-Maji-Ndogo/README.md

 # Restoring the lifeblood of Maji Ndogo
 That's one of my best projects I have ever done using SQL and Power BI.

-Firstly, here is the link to the dachboad: https://www.novypro.com/project/restoring-the-lifeblood-of-maji-ndogo
+Firstly, here is the link to the dachborad: https://www.novypro.com/project/restoring-the-lifeblood-of-maji-ndogo

 In Maji Ndogo and across the world, access to clean and reliable water sources is a fundamental aspect of daily life.
 The data collected on water sources, water collection, and crime in Maji Ndogo provided me with a deeper understanding of the daily life of its inhabitants and the critical role water plays in their lives.